Amal1707/DSandAlgos_in_javascript/dynamic_programming/README.md

 <b>Dynamic Programming in Javascript<b>

 what is Dynamic Programming?
-"A method for solving a complex problem by breaking it down into a collection of simpler sub problems, solving wach of those sub problems just once, and storing their solutions.
+"A method for solving a complex problem by breaking it down into a collection of simpler sub problems, solving each of those sub problems just once, and storing their solutions.

 It works on problems with Optimal Substructure and Overlapping Subproblems.